IOTPaySDK/IOTPay-iOS/README.md

 IMPORTANT: In another word, in this route the SDK only prived users to be added to the "recurring purchase" list, unlike "simple purchase option", there is no "purchase" action happening with the SDK in this option.

+(Please check the AddCardSwiftExample or AddCardObjcExample in the examples folder for finished code.)

 #### 2.4.1 Setup Card Info View:

 Declare the view before viewDidLoad.